-A timely warning will be issued when a Clery crime that has occurred within the University's Clery geography is reported to BUPD and is considered to represent-in the judgment of the Chief of Police and Executive Director of Public Safety or her designee-an ongoing or continuing threat to the campus community.
+A timely warning will be issued when a Clery crime that has occurred within the University's Clery geography is reported to BUPD and is considered to represent-in the judgment of the Chief of Police or his designee-an ongoing or continuing threat to the campus community.
 The decision of whether to issue a timely warning will be decided on a case-by-case basis in light of all of the facts surrounding a crime, including: the nature of the crime and the continuing danger to the campus community.
 Timely warnings will include information that promotes safety and that will aid in the prevention of similar crimes.
-Timely warnings will include a brief description of the incident; the date, time, and location of the incident; and precautions the community should take in response to the incident.
+Timely warnings will include a brief description of the incident; the date, time and location of the incident; and precautions the community should take in response to the incident.

-Timely warning messages will be issued through the BU Alert system.
+The warning will be issued through the BU Alert system.
 Notice may be sent via text message or email.
 Notice will also be posted on the BUPD website.